the mind has mountainsLife is brief.the mind has mountains by DrMeh

 The subject of their childhoods comes up often.
 The wonders space travel has to offer are many, but far in between, and crew members invariably gravitate together for conversation to fill in the lonely blanks.
-Everyone agrees that a childhood in Altair is the best in the universe, that tail puns are most laborious, and that the captain is uncharacteristically closemouthed whenever the
+Everyone agrees that a childhood in Altair is the best in the universe, that tail puns are most laborious, and that the commander is uncharacteristically closemouthed whenever th

 freedom to know eternityi.freedom to know eternity by DrMeh

 Jane only notices this when they're flying patrol.
 Her eyes trace the shape following them on the ground so far below, and a faint memory tickles her bones – "So much nothing between here and there," she'd whispered, more scared and alive than she could ever want – she teeters on the edge of realization – but it falls away as soon as Dragon opens his snout and whoops with sheer joy.
 The powerful cords of muscle along his snakelike body curl with exertion as they cut through the sky, and behind her wide-open eyes, Jane knows what it is to be free.

 She joins him in one long wail, the happiest they've ever been, Jane and her Dragon, Dragon and his Jane; his shadow slips from her mind in light of the pure sun, and Jane draws back safely from that abyss with a gasp.

 "Anything wrong?"
 Dragon shouts over the roar of the wind.